 - Don’t deliberately overdose on fat, just eat a little fat when you’re hungry.

 - ADDENDUM: I’ve stopped counting grams of fat when doing an FMD.
-I doubt that I go over 80 grams a day.
-But I might.
-Saturated fats of the right kind are healthy, and I don’t have much extra body fat to lose.
-So I don’t worry about it anymore.
+I don’t worry about ’em anymore.

 IF YOU COUNT CALORIES…

 - Some people doing FMD diets count calories.
 But many don’t.
 I’ve stopped doing so.

 - For those who want to count them, if you’d like to stay within the range of the Prolon diet, keep calories to around 1050 calorie total on the first day.